vaibhavahuja/pixyll/_posts/2018-06-21-the-chinese-LED-display.md

 {% endhighlight %}
 You will get an idea how this actually works.

-After the end of this part you should have your display running and it should show something like this.

-`image to be added`

 Hoping by now, you have a fair idea on how to work with the P10 display using the STM8s microcontroller.

-Do let me know in the comments if any doubts or if you need any clarification.
-Thanks!
+Thanks for reading!